sohitEngg/gold_sach_assessment/README.md

 An assessment, I am trying my best to present my mobile development skills.

 ## Framework and library used
 - With this assignment I explored Jetpack Compose for the first time, feeling bit confident now.
-I belive this is not the best and can be improved :)
+I belive this is not the best I can improve it a lot :)
 - Retrofit for API services
 - ViewModel for presentation logic
 - Okhttp for caching mechanism